Dr Maximilian Longmuir

 My work combines large-scale household survey and administrative data with modern causal and distributional methods to quantify who gains and who loses from policy settings, market shocks, and changing demographic conditions.
 I aim to produce evidence that is both academically rigorous and directly relevant for policy debates, and I regularly translate findings into policy briefs and research summaries for broader audiences.

-Previously, I was a Research Associate at the Stone Center (2023–2025), a Postdoctoral Researcher at Humboldt-Universität zu Berlin (2021–2023) on the project “The intergenerational reproduction of wealth inequality and its socio-demographic conditions in Germany”, and an Adjunct Lecturer at the Institute of Labour Economics, Leibniz Universität Hannover (2022–2023).
+Previously, I was a Research Associate at the Stone Center on Socio-Economic Inequality (2023–2025), a Postdoctoral Researcher at Humboldt-Universität zu Berlin (2021–2023) on the project “The intergenerational reproduction of wealth inequality and its socio-demographic conditions in Germany”, and an Adjunct Lecturer at the Institute of Labour Economics, Leibniz Universität Hannover (2022–2023).
 I completed my Ph.D. in Economics at Freie Universität Berlin in the program “Public Economics and Inequality” (awarded November 2021), with the dissertation “Inequality, Risk, and Wealth.”
 My research has been published in high-impact outlets including Demography, Energy Policy, International Review of Financial Analysis, Journal of Economic Inequality, and Survey Research Methods.

 Selected research projects include: